Personal Umbrella Policy in New Hampshire

 Do personal umbrella policies provide property coverage?

-Personal umbrella policies usually limit their coverages to liability risks, where a policyholder could be sued for causing injury or property damage to another party.
-These policies don’t offer any coverage for a policyholder's own physical property.
+Umbrella insurance limits its coverage to liability risks, where a policyholder could be sued for causing injury or property damage to another party.
+These policies don't offer coverage for a policyholder's physical property.

 What are primary insurance policies?

 Primary insurance policies generally are the first line of defense against covered claims.
-Umbrella insurance usually builds on these policies' protections.
-Primary policies are sometimes referred to as "underlying policies" because they offer coverage that underlies umbrella policies.
+Umbrella insurance usually builds upon these policies' protections.
+Primary policies are sometimes called "underlying policies" because they offer coverage that underlies umbrella policies.
 An example of a primary policy would be a personal auto policy, a homeowner policy, etc.

-A knowledgeable insurance agent can check an umbrella policy's underlying coverage requirements and make sure suitable primary insurance policies meet them.
+A knowledgeable insurance agent can check an umbrella policy's underlying coverage requirements and ensure suitable primary insurance policies meet them.

 Can anyone get a NH umbrella policy?

-Given the potential of a large payout in an umbrella claim, not everyone can get umbrella insurance.
+Not everyone can get umbrella insurance due to the potential of a large payout in an umbrella claim.
 Insurance companies look closely at loss history, driving records, professions, and other factors when determining eligibility.
 If a particular company declines one's umbrella coverage, you may be eligible for another.
 Therefore, working with a knowledgeable agent, such as HPM Insurance, can be helpful as they have access to multiple markets.

 Where can New Hampshire residents get a quote for a personal umbrella policy?